Creating and Managing Policies

 Filter Rulesdrop-down.
 To add a value to define a filter, click the drop-down for the item and choose

 The default rules are not part of rulebase filtering and always show up in the list of filtered rules.

 To view the network sessions that were logged as matches against the policy, click the drop-down for the rule name and choose

-To display the current value, click the drop-down for an entry and choose
+To display the current value by clicking the drop-down for the entry and choosing

 Value.
 You can also edit, filter, or remove certain items directly from the column menu.
 For example, to view addresses included in an address group, hold your mouse over the object in the

 Addresscolumn, click the drop-down and select

 Value.
 This allows you to quickly view the members and the corresponding IP addresses for the address group without having to navigate to the

 To find objects used within a policy based on their name or IP address, use the filter option.
 After you apply the filter, you will see only the items that match the filter.
 The filter also works with embedded objects.
 Example: when you filter on 10.1.4.8, only the policy that contains that address is displayed: